About Dragon Boating

 The Dragon Boat Team

-of 20 paddlers follows the commands of the steersperson and instructions of the coach and maintains the stroke pace in time with the rest of the crew.
+The Crew consists of 20 paddlers.
+Pairs of paddlers sit side by side on 10 rows of benches.
+The Crew follows the commands of the steersperson and instructions of the coach and maintains the stroke pace in time with their fellow paddlers.
 Paddlers may be placed in specific seats to fit their abilities.

 The Coach sits at the front of the boat facing the crew.
 She/he coaches the crew through the workout, teaches technique, and keeps the crew motivated.
 Some teams use separate coaching boats, from which the coach can view the whole team from the water.